dinxsh/APT-Casino-Move/README.md

-# Fully On-Chain Casino on Aptos Blockchain
+# On-Chain Casino on Aptos Blockchain

 A fully on-chain casino replica of stake.com built on the Aptos blockchain, featuring three popular casino games: Roulette, Mines, and Spin Wheel.
 All games use on-chain randomness and are played exclusively with APT tokens.